aryaxt/OCInjection/README.md

 Configuring DI Container
 ----------
-To setup binding you need to create a new class inheriting from 'DIAbstractModule' and implementing configure 'method'
+In order to configure binding create a new class inheriting from 'DIAbstractModule' and implementing configure 'method'
 ```
 #import "DIAbstractModule.h"